DavidDunbier/hypothesis-010/README.md

 that matches some [010 editor](https://www.sweetscape.com/010editor/)
 binary template.

-This would include over [170 binary file formats built in](https://www.sweetscape.com/010editor/repository/templates/), and [many more from the community](https://www.google.com/search?q=github+010+templates).
+This would extend to include over [170 binary file formats built in](https://www.sweetscape.com/010editor/repository/templates/), and [many more from the community](https://www.google.com/search?q=github+010+templates).

 [Here's the PyPI page](https://pypi.org/project/hypothesis-010/) and